binglu895/Note/README.md

             use the GitHub provider Pull Requests data source to list all Pull Requests, and then provision an on-demand preview environment for each Pull Request

+        Refreshing data sources
+            By default, Terraform will refresh all data sources before creating a plan.
+            You can also explicitly refresh all data sources by running terraform refresh.

+            Occasionally you’ll have data sources that change very often and would like to keep your resources in sync with those changes.
+            The easiest way to achieve this is to just run Terraform every few minutes or so, do a refresh, and apply all resulting changes.